 With just $5 worth of survey earnings in your account, you can request a reward from LifePoints.
-Participate in diary assignments, surveys, video surveys and more.
+Participate in survey diary assignments, paid online surveys, video surveys and more.

 Know of any other survey sites who offer diaries?
 Leave a comment below to let us know!